 “I am very honored and blessed to be a 500 Festival Princess.
 When I first found out the news, I was shocked and filled with excitement,” she said.
 “Two hundred and seventy-four girls from across the state interviewed to be a Princess.
 When I applied, I did not expect to be one of the 33 chosen.
 I am so grateful for this opportunity and cannot wait for what lies ahead!”

 Castetter said she decided to apply for this program for a combination of several reasons.

-“I had numerous people tell me how absolutely amazing the program is, and I’ve known previous Princesses who described their time as the best time of their lives,” she explained.
+“I had numerous people tell me how absolutely amazing the program is and I’ve known previous Princesses who described their time as the best time of their lives,” she said.
 “I’m very passionate about Indiana, being involved, community service and leadership; all things that are also important to the program.
 I felt as though I really had no reason not to apply.”